RtjShreyD/TalkativeGptAssistant/README.md

 Replace the API Keys of OpenAi in server folder and Eleven Labs in client folder

+Make sure your npm and node version are up to date

+Commands to run in client --

+npm init -y
+npm i react-speech-recognition

-Commands to run --
+Commands to run in server --

-npm init in both server and client
+npm init -y
+npm i nodemon node-fetch cors dotenv

 for starting the server -
 npm run dev
+server will run on 8000 port

 for starting the client -
 npm start

-make sure you have these packages installed - nodemon node-fetch react-speech-recognition
+client will run on 3000 port